rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 A changing magnetic flux through a closed conducting loop _induces_ the flow of a current in the loop.

-In this activity, we will deal with a conducting loop that has a current that is not driven by a battery -- it will be driven by a change in magnetic flux through the loop.
+In this activity, we will deal with a conducting loop with a current that is not driven by a battery -- it will be driven by a change in magnetic flux through the loop.
 This change will _induce_ a current, and this induced current will create what we will refer to as an _induced_ magnetic field.

 The general equation for magnetic flux is: